AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.7.md

 If you have an existing project built in previous versions of Stingray, the sound banks are automatically regenerated when you load/migrate the project into Stingray 1.7.
 Depending on how much audio your project has, please note that the regeneration process can take a long time.

 **Important:** In order for Stingray to migrate existing sound banks correctly, make sure the wwise project is available and writable.
 If you experience any issues with the automatic migration, you can also manually regenerate the sound banks.
-(See ~{Generate sound banks}~.)
+(See [Generate sound banks](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=generate-sound-banks).)

 ## What's new in the SDK?

--	Plug-ins can now provide template projects, which are listed on the **Templates** tab of the ~{ Project Manager }~, just like the template projects that ship with Stingray.
+-	Plug-ins can now provide template projects, which are listed on the **Templates** tab of the [Project Manager](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=project-manager), just like the template projects that ship with Stingray.
 See [the help for the templates extension](http://help.autodesk.com/view/Stingray/ENU/?guid=__sdk_help_extend_editor_plugin_extensions_templates_html).

 -	We've made some fixes and improvements in the hot-reloading system for engine plug-ins.
 If you had trouble getting hot reloading to work in the past, try [the new instructions](http://help.autodesk.com/view/Stingray/ENU/?guid=__sdk_help_reload_html).